stephenh/stephenh.github.com/_posts/2009-01-18-javafx-decompiled.markdown

 Enterprise software is hard enough and bad enough as it is--I can't imagine the average programmer also having to deal with, say, Scala's case classes, or traits, or whatever other nifty tricks the current "Java++" contenders layer on top of Java.

 The simplicity of Java is a real virtue.
-Further, I assert that any language that adds its own "meta-level semantics" on top of Java is not going to replace it.
+I assert that any language that adds its own "meta-level semantics" on top of Java is not going to replace it.

 My current rule of thumb: if you can decompile a "Java++" contender's code into the regular Java syntax, and have it look pretty darn close to what you'd type out by hand, then you've found your true "Java++" language.